 Visitors in their own country?

 Most of the respondents feel like their years in Japan have greatly influenced their world-views.
 For Sweeney-Samuelson, this Japanese year was an eye-opening experience that made him relate more deeply to the experience of migrants and minorities in his home country.

 “It’s been a challenging transition to live here in some ways, not knowing the language, not being able to find a job right away, struggling with the different customs and with the otherness of being the only white person in a train car full of 100 people.
 You face so much resistance to every small thing in your life,” he says.
 “It wasn’t bad for me, it was stressful sometimes.
 It made me reflect on how African-Americans are treated like second-class citizens in their own country — visitors to white America, in a sense.”

 Temple Japan student Kidd is part of a U.S. military family currently stationed at the naval base in Yokosuka, Kanagawa Prefecture.
 She was glad to be with her family here, away from her hometown of San Antonio, Texas, during the campaign and its aftermath.

 “I am mixed, and a female.
 And I feel more at home in Japan, even though I look like a foreigner, than I do in the States.
 In Japan, people would look at me strangely and perhaps act strangely towards me, but I don’t necessarily expect that … amount of hard racism, I guess.
 I would rather be in Japan right now.
 I am glad, at least for my father, that he is here.
 He is much safer being here.”

-Arthur Vito Valaer’s struggles to integrate as a college student on Temple University’s Japan Campus, however, influenced his views in the opposite direction.
+The struggles of Arthur (last name withheld) to integrate as a college student on Temple University’s Japan Campus, however, influenced his views in the opposite direction.